 Contractors cover a wide range of professions, from consultants to builders, all offering a unique service to clients.
-As a contractor, your job is to provide everything from materials and equipment, to personnel and goods, to ensure that the contracted job is completed with the client’s specifications in mind.
+As a contractor, your job is to provide everything from materials and equipment to personnel and goods, to ensure that the contracted job is completed with the client’s specifications in mind.

 In today’s diverse and fluctuating business world, being a contractor comes with many advantages.
-However, as a self-employed contractor there are also many things that you should consider in order to be successful, from managing your finances to potential tax issues including IR35 legislation.
+However, as a self-employed contractor, there are also many things that you should consider in order to be successful, from managing your finances to potential tax issues including IR35 legislation.

-Benefits to being a contractor
+Benefits of being a contractor

 Being a self-employed contractor definitely has its perks.
 Working for yourself gives you the freedom to adapt your workday to suit you and also allows you to see an increase in your yearly income.

 Some of the benefits of being a contractor include:

 - In control of your own skills development